 Computational Astronomy and Physics (CAP) Summer Boot Camp

-The CAP Boot Camp is the reinvention of the CAP REU Program in a new format designed to serve students missed by REUs, such as undergraduates with summer conflicts, post-baccalaureate scholars between undergraduate and graduate school, and graduate students who never got the chance to develop computational research skills as undergraduates.
+The CAP Boot Camp is the reinvention of the CAP REU Program in a new format designed to serve students missed by REUs, such as undergraduates with summer conflicts, pre- or post-baccalaureate scholars (after high school and before college, or after college and before graduate school), and graduate students who never got the chance to develop computational research skills as undergraduates.

 Who: Participating students will usually be past, current, or future UNC undergraduate or graduate students nominated by faculty.
 At least a little previous programming, scientific computing, and/or relevant coursework is recommended, but the Boot Camp is self-paced so all levels are welcome.
 We especially welcome students from underrepresented groups and/or student who have had limited opportunities despite scientific promise in the judgement of the faculty who nominate them.